Clube Atlético Mineiro

-Atlético is currently building a new stadium, the Arena MRV, which will have a capacity of over 48,000 spectators.
-Its inauguration is scheduled for the first quarter of 2023.
+On 1 November 2023, it was announced that Galo Holding completed the purchase of controlling interest (75%) of the club's SAF.
+Of a total of 913 million reais paid by new investors, a third of the amount was used to pay debts.

 History

 Early years and achievements (1908–1949)

-Atlético Mineiro was formed on 25 March 1908 by a group of twenty-two students from Belo Horizonte, who decided the club's name would be Athletico Mineiro Foot Ball Club.
+Clube Atlético Mineiro was formed on 25 March 1908, by a group of twenty-two students from Belo Horizonte, who decided the club's name would be Athletico Mineiro Foot Ball Club.
 The club's first match was played against Sport Club Futebol on 21 March 1909; Atlético won 3–0, with the first goal scored by Aníbal Machado.
 In 1913, the club's name was officially changed to Clube Atlético Mineiro, and in the following year Atlético won the Taça Bueno Brandão, the first competition ever held in the state of Minas Gerais.
 In 1915, the club won the inaugural edition of the Campeonato Mineiro, the state league of Minas Gerais.
-The competition was then organised by the Liga Mineira de Sports Athléticos, which would later become the Federação Mineira de Futebol.
+The competition was then organised by the Liga Mineira de Sports Athléticos, which would later become the Federação Mineira de Futebol (FMF).

-América won the next ten editions of the Mineiro, and Atlético only won the league again in 1926, led by striker Mário de Castro.
+Atlético won the league again in 1926, led by striker Mário de Castro.
 In 1927, forwards Said and Jairo joined Castro to form an attacking partnership nicknamed the Trio Maldito ("Unholy Trio"), which guided Atlético to another state league triumph.
 In 1929, the club played its first international encounter, against Portuguese club Vitória de Setúbal, winning 3–1 in a match played at the Presidente Antônio Carlos Stadium.
-The ground had opened earlier that year, and would be the club's home for the following two decades.
+The ground had opened earlier that year and would become the club's home for the following two decades.

 Atlético won the state league in 1931 and 1932, before becoming a professional club in 1933.
-After another Campeonato Mineiro triumph in 1936, Atlético won the Copa dos Campeões Estaduais in 1937, its first title at national level.
+After another Campeonato Mineiro triumph in 1936, Atlético won the 1937 Campeonato Brasileiro, the inaugural edition of the national league.
 The competition was organised by the Federação Brasileira de Foot-Ball, a federation for professional clubs that would later merge into the Brazilian Sports Confederation (CBD).
 The Copa dos Campeões Estaduais was contested by the 1936 state league champions from Minas Gerais (Atlético), Rio de Janeiro (Fluminense), São Paulo (Portuguesa) and Espírito Santo (Rio Branco).
 Atlético defeated the latter 5–1 in the final match, played at the Antônio Carlos stadium.
 Guará rose as the club's top player during that period, and the interstate title was followed by two more Campeonato Mineiro victories, in 1938 and 1939.

 Success continued in the 1940s, with a squad that included Carlyle, Lucas Miranda, Nívio and goalkeeper Kafunga.
 The club was dominant in the state as it won the league in 1941, 1942, 1946, 1947 and 1949.
 Although América had been Atlético's long-standing adversary, a new rivalry started to develop with Cruzeiro in the 1940s, as it became Galo's main challenger during this period.